 Oh, and if you liked this post please pin and share – I’d really appreciate it!
 Click the P in the share bar for full size images!

 Hi There!
-Thanks for reading our Mexico City Tour Guide I just wanted to let you know that this post contains affiliate links, which help support this site at absolutely no cost to you.
+Thanks for reading our travel guide to The Best Places to Visit in Mexico City (+ Where To Stay & Things To Do!)
+I just wanted to let you know that this post contains affiliate links, which help support this site at absolutely no cost to you.
 If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above.
 These links help me keep this site online and updated – so thank you in advance!
 Read my full Disclosure here.